David-S-2002/Education-Project/README.md

 - Splitting the data into training and testing sets
 - Exporting the training and testing sets

 The file that performs the data preparation is data_preparation_education.ipynb.
-The clean data files are train.csv and test.csv.
+The clean data files are train_data.csv and test_data.csv.